This plum cake is a German classic for "kaffee und kuchen" ie coffee time. It's easy to make and really lets the juicy, sweet-tart plum flavor shine.

 - Knead the dough gently for a minute or two - it should be soft but not wet so add a little more flour if too wet, or milk if it seems to crumble from being dry.
 Then, press the dough into the buttered baking dish.
 Press it right to the corners, flat across the bottom then slightly up at the edges.

 - Cut the plums in half, along the bit that looks like a seam, then remove the stone.
 Cut each plum half in half.
 Arrange the plum quarters over the base as tightly as you can, ideally in rows, cut side up.
-Leave the dish at warm room temperature to let the dough rise slightly (don't worry if it doesn't obviously change much).
+Leave the dish at warm room temperature to let the dough rise slightly for approximately 1 hour (don't worry if it doesn't obviously change much).

 Adding streusel and baking